seankim658/codeprompts/docs/git_features.md

 - Run `git status` to view the changed files.
 - Stage a file using `git add /file/to/stage`.
 - Use the [`git_commit.hbs`](../src/templates/git_commit.hbs) template to generate the commit message for the changes in that file.
-  - Ex: `prompt . --diff-staged -t <path/to/git_commit.hbs>`
+  - Ex: `codeprompt . --diff-staged -t <path/to/git_commit.hbs>`
 - Paste output into LLM of choice and get your comprehensive commit message.

 From the pre-defined templates, the diff flags can be used with the [`git_commit.hbs`](../src/templates/git_commit.hbs) and [`git_issue.hbs`](../src/templates/git_issue.hbs) templates.

 ### Diff Example

 In this example I made some minor typo and formatting changes to the project's README.
-I staged the `README.md` file and used the `-d` option flag to render a git diff template for the change.
+I staged the `README.md` file and used the `--diff-staged` option flag along with the `--template` option to specify the git commit template (`git_commit.hbs`).
 These changes are very minor and its unlikely you'd need an LLM to generate the commit message for these changes but for examples sake this is sufficient.

 > Project Path: codeprompt
 >